Get insider access

 Best Gaming Headsets Under $100

 You don't always need to pay a premium price for a good gaming headset.
 Even budget headphones can be packed with features suitable for your needs.
-You want to look for good sound quality and comfort, especially if you can game for hours daily.
+You want good sound quality and comfort, especially if you game for hours daily.
 If you play multiplayer games, a good microphone can be very important to communicate with friends and teammates online.
 Good gaming headphones will also accurately localize objects like footsteps in the stereo image.
+While this list features some wireless headphones, many use a wired connection, so you can use them for Xbox and PlayStation family consoles and PCs.

-We've tested over 770 headphones, and below are our top picks for the best gaming headphones under $100 to buy.
-Check out our recommendations for the best gaming headsets, the best PS4 headsets, and the best gaming headsets under $50.
+We've tested over 810 headphones, and below are our top picks for the best gaming headphones under $100 to buy.
+Check out our recommendations for the best gaming headsets, the best PC gaming headsets, and the best budget and cheap gaming headsets.
 If you want to upgrade your whole setup, see our recommendations for the best gaming mice and the best gaming keyboards.

 1. Best Gaming Headset Under $100

-The Logitech G535 LIGHTSPEED Wireless is the best gaming headset under $100 we've tested.
-These lightweight over-ears have low latency with their USB dongle, which ensures that your audio and visuals stay in sync during the heat of the moment.
-They also last over 35 hours continuously and have an auto-off timer to help conserve battery life when not in use.
-However, they can't be used wired, and the dongle is only compatible with PlayStations and PCs, limiting their versatility.
+The Turtle Beach Stealth 600 (Gen 3) Wireless is the best headset under $100 for gaming that we've tested.
+These comfortable over-ears have low latency via their USB dongle, which ensures that your audio and visuals stay in sync during the heat of the moment.
+They can't be used wired, but with an amazing 85 hours of continuous battery life and an auto-off timer to conserve battery life when not in use, it won't be an issue for most people.
+They support Bluetooth, but you can't hear audio via the dongle and Bluetooth connections simultaneously: you have to press a button to switch between input sources.

-These over-ears have a boom mic.
-While your voice lacks body, the person on the other end of the line can still understand you.
-These headphones also have a fairly balanced sound profile out of the box.
-While they lack low-bass, they have a bit of extra boom and warmth to their sound to help bring out sound effects like footsteps in gameplay.
-If you prefer a different sound, they're compatible with Logitech G HUB software, which allows you to customize their sound using a graphic EQ and presets when gaming on a PC.
-They're prone to inconsistencies in audio delivery, so it's important to take the time to adjust their fit and positioning.
+These cans come with a very good microphone that you can handily flip up to mute.
+The mic reproduces your voice well, so you sound natural and realistic to whoever you're talking to.
+It also does a great job separating your voice from any noise around you.
+Out of the box, these headphones have a fairly balanced sound profile.
+They lack a touch of low bass but have a bit of extra boom and warmth to help bring out sound effects like footsteps in gameplay.
+On the other hand, their mid-treble can make sibilants sound a bit piercing.
+If you prefer a different sound, they're compatible with Turtle Beach's Swarm II app, which allows you to customize their sound using a graphic EQ and presets.
+They're a little prone to inconsistencies in audio delivery, so it's important to take the time to adjust their fit and positioning, especially if you have thick hair or wear glasses.

 See our review

-If you're an Xbox gamer, check out the Razer Kaira Pro Wireless instead.
-Unlike the Logitech G535 LIGHTSPEED Wireless, these headphones come in an Xbox variant that works with these consoles since they support that console's proprietary wireless technology.
-Their low latency ensures that your audio stays in sync with the visuals on your screen while you game.
-Plus, their warm sound profile adds boom to your audio to intensify sound effects.
-This slightly muddies voices and instruments, but you can always adjust the sound with the EQ and presets in the Razer Headset Setup for the Xbox app.
+Check out the Razer Kaira Pro Wireless instead if you're looking for Bluetooth support.
+Unlike the Turtle Beach Stealth 600 (Gen 3) Wireless, you can hear audio via both Bluetooth and wireless dongle connections simultaneously when using these headphones.
+The dongle's low latency performance ensures that your audio stays in sync with the visuals on your screen while you game.
+Their warm sound profile adds boom to your audio to intensify sound effects.
+This slightly muddies voices and instruments, but you can always adjust the sound with the EQ and presets in the Razer Audio app.

-This is the best wireless gaming headset under $100 that we've tested.
-Since it also supports Bluetooth, you can stream audio from your phone and console simultaneously.
-However, they won't work with PlayStation consoles or PCs (unless you have an Xbox Wireless adapter).
-They don't support a wired connection either, so you don't have the option of plugging the cable into an AUX port for more versatility or to eliminate latency.
+Depending on your gaming setup, you can choose between the PlayStation variant (which also works with PC) or the Xbox version.
+They don't support a wired connection, though, so you don't have the option of plugging the cable into an AUX port for more versatility or to eliminate latency.
 Still, they last about 19 hours continuously to get you through a few long gaming sessions.

 See our review